 August 29, 2017

-On August 25, 2017, Weil won a complete victory in a $4 billion investor class action when the U.S. District Court for the District of Colorado granted summary judgment on every count as to each of the more than 20 defendants, including Lehman Brothers, Tishman-Speyer, Equity Residential, the Archstone-Smith REIT, and indemnifying parties Bank of America and Barclays.
+On August 25, 2017, Weil won a complete victory in a $4 billion investor class action when the U.S. District Court for the District of Colorado granted summary judgment on every count as to each of the more than 20 defendants, including Lehman Brothers, Tishman-Speyer, Equity Residential, the Archstone-Smith REIT, and the indemnifying parties.
 This was the last stop before trial, which had already been scheduled.
 As a result of this decision, the trial has been vacated, and all counts against all defendants have been dismissed.

 This decision ends a 10-year litigation saga surrounding one of the largest REIT going private transactions in history – the $22 billion purchase of Archstone by the defendants, which occurred on the eve of the 2008 financial crisis.
 The litigation covered both the original going private deal, as well as the subsequent $16 billion asset sale by the buyers to Equity Residential (which plaintiffs tried to stop).
 The plaintiffs were real estate investors that owned special tax preferred equity interests in Archstone.
 The LBO allegedly blew up their tax benefits, underpaid them in the deal compared to other equity holders, and executed the deal in a manner that violated the governing charter of Archstone, in breach of fiduciary duties, and to the improper benefit of the buyers.